 ”Ugh, you got that right!
 Nothing, no NOTHING worse than some uppity little piece of crap trying to give me the run-around!”

 Exactly, dude!
 It’s like, it’s like why d’you gotta’ waste MY valuable time?
-And the thing is, it’s like, I seem to get so unlucky.
+And the thing is, it’s like, I get so unlucky.
 I meet SO many assholes, so many, y’know, those type of people.

 You think it’s about time to get out of here...?
 I said.